lecode-official/deepl-dotnet/documentation/other-functions.md

 }
 ```

-Like all asynchronous methods of the `DeepLClient`, the `GetUsageStatisticsAsync` method accepts a `CancellationToken`.

 ## Listing Supported Languages

 The `GetSupportedLanguagesAsync` method of the `DeepLClient` lists all languages that are supported by the DeepL API.
 The method returns `IEnumerable<SupportedLanguage>`.
 Each `SupportedLanguage` object contains the language code (`LanguageCode`) and the name of the language (`Name`). `SupportedLanguage` objects can be used as arguments for all translation-related methods in the `DeepLClient` instead of the raw language code or the `Language` enumeration.